15 Things to Do in Lambertville, New Jersey (NJ)

 Short Description:

 The Artists' Gallery is a local gem where you can experience and purchase art from Lambertville’s talented community of artists.
 It features a variety of art forms, including paintings, sculptures, and photography.
+If you're looking to explore more nearby attractions, consider checking out things to do in Red Bank, New Jersey (NJ), which also offers a unique mix of culture and scenic spots.

 Pros and Cons: